Find all complex zeros of each polynomial function. Give exact values. List multiple zeros as necessary.* ƒ(x)=x6-9x4-16x2+144

 Polynomial Division (Synthetic or Long Division)

-Polynomial division is used to divide a polynomial by a binomial of the form (x - r), where r is a root.
-This process simplifies the polynomial to a lower degree, making it easier to find remaining roots.
-Synthetic division is a streamlined method often used for this purpose.
+Polynomial division is used to divide a polynomial by a binomial of the form (x - c).
+After finding one root, dividing the polynomial by (x - root) simplifies the equation, reducing its degree and making it easier to find remaining roots.

 Recommended video: